Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 εἴκω eikō i’-ko; Apparently a primary verb; properly to be weak that is yield: – give place.

-Humans have a weak, faint resemblance and representation to God right now but, according to the New Testament, this will give place to a fuller and more complete likeness of God in the future.
+Humans have a pale, faint resemblance and representation to God right now, but, according to the New Testament, this will give place to a fuller and more complete likeness of God in the future.
 Patience, we’ll get to it.

-This short expose about likeness is just a short introduction to this fascinating subject.
+This short expose about likeness is just a brief introduction to this fascinating subject.
 Next week we’ll elaborate on the term image.

-This blog post is an excerpt from chapter 8.11 of the book Origin of the Universe.
+This blog post is an excerpt from chapter 1.2 of the book Origin of Humankind

 You’ll see about 20 verses in the Old Testament that use this Hebrew word.
 Just read them and picture in your mind how these authors use this Biblical Hebrew word.
 They are literal descriptions to help us see what is the reality of God’s environment, just as there’s an explicit description of the special relationship between God and humans who have the likeness of God.